Jason Aldean’s Wife Brittany Rocks Post-Baby Body In Gray Underwear

-Country singer Jason Aldean’s wife Brittany is getting herself back into shape since giving birth to her second child earlier this year by being naturally active, and her latest Instagram share revealed that she’s rocking her post-baby body.
+Country singer Jason Aldean’s wife, Brittany, is getting herself back into shape since giving birth to her second child earlier this year by being naturally active, and her latest Instagram share revealed that she’s rocking her post-baby body.

 In the clip, Brittany wore a gray tank-style sports bra and a matching pair of bikini-style gray underwear, which showed off her taut midsection.
-Over the top of the matching set, the mother of two wore a sheer animal print open coverup.
+Over the top of the matching set, the mother of two wore a sheer animal-print open coverup.
 She wore her long wavy blonde hair in a half ponytail which flowed in the wind as she twirled around with a big, beautiful smile on her face.
 Brittany raised one finger and crooked it toward herself, asking her followers to come with her as she walked down a private pier towards gorgeous blue waves crashing into a sandy beach.

-Brittany’s 1.4 million followers are excited about her new venture with more than 253,000 viewing her clip and dozens dropping supportive comments.
+Brittany’s 1.4 million followers are excited about her new venture, with more than 253,000 viewing her clip and dozens dropping supportive comments.

 “We are ready.
 Take us in your next adventures.
 I am an Aldean Army member.
 What shall we name this?
 Brittany’s Besties’?” asked a fan.